In partnership with the National Memorial Arboretum, the Royal British Legion has created a new Remembrance Glade.

 Located at the National Memorial Arboretum in Staffordshire, the Remembrance Glade has been designed to offer a tranquil space for families, individuals, schools, community groups and others to contemplate what Remembrance means to them and to remember those that have served and sacrificed.

 The Glade has been created to provoke reflection and contemplation through symbolic forms, features and plants.
-Download our guide to find out more about the trees, shrubs and bulbs that make up the Remembrance Glade, and the symbolism behind them.
+Download the Remembrance Glade factsheet to find out more about the trees, shrubs and bulbs that make up the Remembrance Glade, and the symbolism behind them.

 Our aim is to empower people to find new ways to remember those who have served.